wso2-extensions/esb-inbound-kafka/docs/config.md

 ### Testing the sample scenario

-The ESB debug log will display an INFO message as follows after produce a message using console producer or the connector.
+The ESB debug log displays an INFO message as follows after produce a message using the console producer or the connector.

-### Analyzing the output

-The ESB debug log will display an INFO message as follows :

 ![alt text](images/output.png)